otsoniemi/DreamArtist-sd-webui-extension/README.md

 Standalone version: [DreamArtist](https://github.com/7eu7d7/DreamArtist-stable-diffusion)

 Everyone is an artist.
-Rome wasn't built in a day, but your artist dreams can be!
+Rome wasn't built in a day, but your artist's dreams can be!

 With just ***one*** training image DreamArtist learns the content and style in it, generating diverse high-quality images with high controllability.
 Embeddings of DreamArtist can be easily combined with additional descriptions, as well as two learned embeddings.